Image

 TM Forum has successfully designed, standardized and promoted an AN target architecture, AN maturity levels, effective indicators, and operational best practices, Join us in defining the future by signing the Autonomous Networks (AN) manifesto.

-Learn how the industry is embracing Autonomous Networks
+Learn how to embrace Autonomous Networks

 TM Forum has been working with the industry to support the drive towards autonomous networks; within our AN project we have helped define what is required to deliver true AN including the use of GenAI and creating self-healing domains.